The Best Northern Lights Viewing In Alaska

 • The aurora borealis is unpredictable and cannot be guaranteed, even if you visit the darkest locale on the darkest day, during the height of Aurora Season.
 Patience is key if you are chasing the Northern Lights in the night sky.

 • Many factors come into play during an Aurora sighting.
 These include cloud cover, the moon phase, and the amount of solar activity.
 To guarantee a successful sighting, check the Aurora Forecast at the University of Fairbanks’ Geophysical Institute.
-The Aurora Tracker correlates three individual streams of data in order to predict northern lights viewing opportunities for six locations in the Fairbanks region.
+The Aurora Tracker correlates three individual streams of data to predict northern lights viewing opportunities for six locations in the Fairbanks region.

 The Best Places To See The Northern Lights In Alaska